Started At The Fringe

-As we're sure you've heard, Come From Away is the new darling of Broadway.
-Receiving rave reviews from The New York Times and 7 Tony Nominations in 2017, co-creators Irene Sankoff and David Hein had their first big break at the Toronto Fringe.
-Their first show, My Mother’s Lesbian Jewish Wiccan Wedding was the hit of the 2009 Toronto Fringe Festival, where it was picked up for a successful commercial run in Toronto by Mirvish Productions.
+Co-creators of the Tony-nominated Come From Away, Irene Sankoff and David Hein had their first big break at the Toronto Fringe.
+Their first show, My Mother's Lesbian Jewish Wiccan Wedding was the hit of the 2009 Toronto Fringe Festival, where it was picked up for a successful commercial run in Toronto by Mirvish Productions.

 I wanted to see my play on stage just once.Ins Choi